openvinotoolkit/model_server/docs/ovms_quickstart.md

 ### Build with a Dockerfile

-Three Dockerfiles are provided that can be used to build a container image locally.
+Two main Dockerfiles are provided that can be used to build a container image locally.
 There is also a Makefile to simplify building an image.
 The Dockerfiles are listed below:

 #### 1. [Ubuntu 18 Dockerfile](../Dockerfile)